 The number and location of surface soil samples to be collected will be provided in the Site-Specific Work Plan.
 Surface soil samples will be collected using either a disposable polyethylene scoop, sterile wooden tongue depressor or decontaminated stainless steel equipment (i.e., spoons, trowels, or hand augers).
 Soil samples collected at each location will be segregated into a sample container for laboratory analysis and a separate soil screening jar or sealed container, which will be used for VOC headspace screening using a photo-ionization detector (PID) and visual classification.
 Samples of obvious discoloration, stains, odors, or potential release locations will be preferentially collected for laboratory analysis.
 Surface soil samples will be analyzed for DER-required analytical parameters as defined in Section 4.1.
 Samples will be collected at a depth of 0 to 2 inches below the vegetative cover.
 If the area is paved, samples will be collected 0 to 2 inches below the pavement.
-If VOCs are the only COC, then the surface soil sample will be collected at a depth of 0 to 6 inches below the vegetative cover.
-If assessing the impact of soil contamination on ecological resources, then the surface soil sample will be collected from a depth of 0 to 6 inches below the vegetative cover and from a deeper soil interval at 1 to 2 feet below ground surface.
+If VOCs are the only COC, then the surface soil sample will be collected at a depth of 0 to 6 inches below the vegetative cover and from a deeper soil interval at 1 to 2 feet below ground surface.
 Detailed sampling procedures are described in the Generic QAPP.
 Site-specific sampling methods, if different from this Generic Field Activities Plan, will be provided in the Site-Specific Work Plan, together with the rationale for selection.